Monday, 27/11/2023, to Sunday, 03/12/2023

 Usually there are 52 calendar weeks per calendar year.
 However, under certain circumstances there can be 53 calendar weeks.
 Namely, when the year starts on a Thursday, or when the year is a leap year and New Year's Day is a Wednesday.

-Most printed calendars show the calendar week in the small print. amazon offers so many calendars that they even sell some.
-One of the best calendars is probably Moleskine Large Weekly Notebook - of course showing the calendar week.
+Most printed calendars show the calendar week in the small print.
+One of the best calendars is probably Moleskine Large Weekly Notebook, which - of course - shows you the number of each week.

-It's also very simple to display week numbers in digital calendars (whose slave we are everyday ;-)):
+It's also very simple to display week numbers in digital calendars:

 In Outlook 2010, the option to show week numbers can be found under "File" » "Options" » "Calendar" » "Show week numbers in the month view and in the Date Navigator".